-Recently my daughter got chicken pox and not surprising as it had been going around her school.
-She also ended up passing them on to her baby bother but I suppose its best he gets it over with now too.
+When my daughter got chicken pox it wasn’t a huge surprise as it had been going around her school. and she also ended up passing them on to her baby bother who was only 16 months but I suppose its best he gets it over with now too.

 Below is some information I have found on Chicken pox for a better insight.